postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 updated: 2022-09-15
 ---

 Spectral is a linting engine that helps you define custom rules and enforce them on JSON and YAML files.
-Postman supports Spectral v6 rules for the configured [API Governance](/docs/api-governance/configurable-rules/configuring-api-governance-rules/) and [API Security](/docs/api-governance/configurable-rules/configuring-api-security-rules/) rules for your team.
+Postman supports Spectral v6 rules for the configured [API Governance](/docs/api-governance/configurable-rules/configuring-api-governance-rules/#adding-custom-rules) and [API Security](/docs/api-governance/configurable-rules/configuring-api-security-rules/#adding-custom-rules) rules for your team.

-[Team Admins](/docs/collaborating-in-postman/roles-and-permissions/) can define rules according to Spectral guidelines, then import them into Postman as custom rules.

 ## Contents